Elisabeth Isaksson: Career

-Thanks to changes in attitudes towards the acceptance of women in the field since the 1990s, Isaksson has been able to work as a glaciologist for over 25 years.
-While working on her doctorate under Wibjörn Karlén, she undertook research on Kebnekaise, Sweden's highest mountain.
-At the Norwegian Polar Institute, she has contributed to research on holocene climate changes in the Antarctic from ice and marine sediment core, nuclear fallout over Norwegian territories, and collaborative work with the United States on climate variability in East Antarctica.
+Thanks to changes in attitudes towards the acceptance of women in the field since the 1990s, Isaksson has enjoyed a successful career as a glaciologist for over 25 years.
+While pursuing her doctorate under Wibjörn Karlén, she conducted research on Kebnekaise, Sweden's highest mountain.
+At the Norwegian Polar Institute, she has made significant contributions to research on holocene climate changes in Antarctica through analysis of ice and marine sediment cores, as well as studies on nuclear fallout over Norwegian territories.
+Additionally, she has collaborated with the United States on research regarding climate variability in East Antarctica.
 Isaksson has been a key participant in the European EPICA Antarctic climate project which received the Descartes Prize in 2007.

 Personal life

 In 1990, Isaksson married the American glaciologist Jack Kohler from Philadelphia who is also employed by the Norwegian Polar Institute.
 They have two children.
 Their home is in Tromsø in the far north of Norway.